usgpo/bulk-data/Bills-XML-User-Guide.md

 A. In general, there are no restrictions on re-use of information in bills because U.S.
 Government works are not subject to copyright.
-GPO does not restrict downstream uses of bill data, except that independent providers should be aware that only GPO and it’s legislative branch data partners are entitled to represent that they are the providers of the official versions of bills.
+GPO does not restrict downstream uses of bill data, except that independent providers should be aware that only GPO and its legislative branch data partners are entitled to represent that they are the providers of the official versions of bills.

 ### Q. How can re-publishers indicate the source of a bill XML file?

 A. Re-publishers of bills in XML may cite FDsys and GPO as the source of their data, and they are free to characterize the quality of data as it appears on their site.

 ## Resources Directory